Majorana modes in graphene strips: polarization, wavefunctions, disorder, and Andreev states: Majorana Zero Modes In Graphene Strips

 To further probe the nature of the low-energy states observed in Fig.~\ref{fig:S_Z}, we examine the spatial distribution of their corresponding wavefunctions in Fig.~\ref{fig:S_Z_wf}.
-These plots represent selected eigenstates at zero energy for three representative values of the Zeeman field: $h_z/t = 0.70$, $1.00$, and $1.75$, chosen from regions that exhibit moderate to high polarization and indications of topological signatures.
-Each row corresponds to increasing disorder strength: clean ($\mathcal{Z} = 0$), $\mathcal{Z} = 20$, $\mathcal{Z} = 50$, and $\mathcal{Z} = 150$, respectively.
-In the clean system [panels (d)-i to (f)-i], the wavefunctions for $h_z/t = 0.70$ and $1.00$ show localization along the system boundaries, particularly at the corners and edges.
+These plots represent selected eigenstates at zero energy for three representative values of the Zeeman field: $h_z/t = 0.70$, $1.00$, and $1.75$, chosen from regions that exhibit moderate to high polarization and indications of possible topological signatures.
+Each row corresponds to increasing disorder strength: clean $\mathcal{Z} = 0$, $\mathcal{Z} = 20$, $\mathcal{Z} = 50$, and $\mathcal{Z} = 150$, respectively.
+In the clean system [panels (a)-i to (c)-i], the wavefunctions for $h_z/t = 0.70$ and $1.00$ show localization along the system boundaries, particularly at the corners and edges.
 This boundary-localized intensity, suggests the emergence of Majorana bound states (MBS) confined near the system's periphery.
-At $h_z/t = 1.75$ [panel (f)-i], although some edge intensity persists, the mode appears more spread and less sharply confined, indicating that this regime may correspond to a partially separated Andreev bound state (ps-ABS) rather than a topologically protected MBS.
-As disorder is introduced [panels (d–f)-ii and (d–f)-iii], the wavefunctions maintain edge-localized features at $h_z/t = 1.00$, confirming that the second topological phase observed in the phase diagrams is robust up to moderate disorder.
+At $h_z/t = 1.75$ [panel (c)-i], although some edge intensity persists, the mode appears more spread and less sharply confined, indicating that this regime may correspond to a partially separated Andreev bound state (ps-ABS) rather than a topologically protected MBS.
+As disorder is introduced [panels (a–c)-ii and (a–c)-iii], the wavefunctions maintain edge-localized features at $h_z/t = 1.00$, corresponding to a parameter regime exhibiting stronger Majorana-like characteristics.
+A detailed comparison between $h_z/t = 0.7$ and $h_z/t = 1.0$ shows that, while both exhibit near-zero-energy features, the latter displays reduced energy splitting, a non-zero polarization, and a more pronounced localization along opposite edges.
+This indicates a comparatively stronger Majorana-like character at $h_z/t = 1.0$, although the distinction remains quantitative rather than qualitative.
 However, for $h_z/t = 0.70$ and $1.75$, the localization becomes increasingly fragmented, and the amplitude shifts toward interior regions of the strip, indicating that disorder weakens or destroys the topological character of these states more rapidly outside the $h_z/t \approx 1.00$ regime.
-In the strongly disordered case [panels (d–f)-iv], all wavefunctions lose clear spatial structure and exhibit random localization throughout the bulk.
+In the strongly disordered case [panels (a–c)-iv], all wavefunctions lose clear spatial structure and exhibit random localization throughout the bulk.
 No clear edge confinement is visible, consistent with the mixing of low-energy states seen in the spectrum and the breakdown of the gapped regions in the phase diagrams.
 This confirms that the topological character of the system is lost under strong disorder, and the surviving zero-energy modes are trivial in nature.